Mrittika-Sengupta/HumanDrawnSketch-Dataset/README.md

 ## Acknowledgments

-- The dataset was created with the help of artists.
+- The dataset was created by ourselves with the help of artists.
 - Publicly available sketches from Google were added to the dataset.